v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 let x = (a, b) => { return a + b };
 ```

-Or maybe it's a parenthesized expression:
+Or maybe it's a parenthesized expression, like this?

 ```javascript
 let x = (a, 3);